 In order for anything to evolve to it’s next appropriate level of existence – to grow – it needs to be prodded or stretched out of its state of equilibrium into a state of imbalance at which time the forces of Nature are engaged to create a new state of equilibrium at a new level.
 If this premise is true then balance and growth cannot exist simultaneously because balance implies a state of equilibrium or non-movement and growth implies a state of movement on some level.
 This all sounds very heady and esoteric, but as do all the other crazy ideas in these articles, it applies directly to your running!
 Here’s how.

-Well, if you haven't made paper airplanes out of your original class handouts, you could pull out the appropriate sheet and find out that if you want to go faster all you have to do is LEAN more.
-So then you go out for your next run and try to lean more.
+Well, if you haven’t made paper airplanes out of your original class handouts, you could pull out the appropriate sheet and find out, that if you want to go faster, all you have to do is LEAN more.
+So then, you go out for your next run and lean more.
 What happens?
-If you're doing it right you'll feel like you're tipping more forward than you're used to you're off balance a bit.
-It'll probably feel somewhat uncomfortable when you first try to hold yourself more forward, but with each progressive run it seems to get easier because your abs are having to work harder and thereby getting stronger.
-Nature is doing its part by providing you with stronger abdominal muscles to handle this new angle of lean, and after some weeks or maybe months, you find yourself running along with a new lean WHILE WHISTLING POP TUNES, just like you used to when you were doing the old 9:30/mile pace, except now you're running at an 8:30/mile pace!
-In essence, your running evolved because you introduced a state of imbalance where one hadn't existed before.
-Then your body made the necessary adjustments and voila, you end up in a new state of "balance" which is a step above your original state.
+If you’re doing it right, you’ll feel like you’re tipping more forward than you’re used to, and you’re feeling more balance.
+It’ll probably feel somewhat uncomfortable when you first try to hold yourself more forward.
+But, with each progressive run it seems to get easier because your abs are getting stronger.
+Nature is doing its part by providing you with stronger muscles to handle this new angle of lean.
+And, after some weeks or maybe months, you find yourself running along with a new lean WHILE WHISTLING POP TUNES, just like you used to when you were doing the old 9:30/mile pace, except now you’re running at an 8:30/mile pace!
+In essence, your running evolved because you introduced a state of imbalance where one hadn’t existed before.
+Then, your body made the necessary adjustments and, voila, you end up in a new state of “balance” which is a step above your original state.

 If you look back on this whole scenario, you’ll notice that none of it would have happened if you had not introduced a state of imbalance into your running (more lean).
 If you would have never increased your lean, you would never have reached a new level of running at a faster speed.
 This initial state of imbalance that you created by leaning more is what triggered Nature to give you all those stronger abdominal muscles and now you’re a different runner you’ve grown!